hant0508-zz/startup-settings/README.md

 # Startup Settings

 There is no handy tool to control startup in GNOME 3.
-To add a custom command to startup you have to create file `~/.config/autostart/file.desktop` manually.
+If you want to add a custom command to startup you have to create file `~/.config/autostart/file.desktop` manually.
 This simple program written in C++ and GTK 3 provides user friendly graphical interface for startup managing.
-The program is designed especially for GNOME 3, however it cam also be used in any other desktop environment.
+The program is designed especially for GNOME 3, however it can also be used in any other desktop environment.

 ### Installation